PLCnext/CoffeeMachineDemo/README.md

 9. Install the balenaEngine app by using the Web-based Management option "PLCnext Apps" -> "Install App"
 10. Start the app after installation.
 11. Switch back to WinSCP and transfer "node_red_user_data.tar" and "setup.sh" to /opt/plcnext .
-12. Make the shell script is executable.
+12. Make the shell script executable.
 Therefor enter: <code> chmod +x setup.sh </code> in PuTTY.

 ## Installation